iotaledger/hornet/documentation/docs/references/peering.md

 where the `/autopeering` portion defines the base58 encoded Ed25519 public key.

-By default, Hornet will peer up to four autopeered peers and initiate a gossip protocol with them.
+By default, HORNET will peer up to four autopeered peers and initiate a gossip protocol with them.
 Autopeered peers are not subject to connection trimming, the same way as mutually tethered peers are not either.

 ### Entry Node

 If you want to run your own node as an autopeering entry node, you should enable `p2p.autopeering.runAsEntryNode`.
-The base58 encoded public key is in the output of the `p2pidentity-gen` Hornet tool.
-Alternatively, if you already have an identity in a `./p2pstore`, you can use the `p2pidentity-extract` Hornet tool to extract it.
+The base58 encoded public key is in the output of the `p2pidentity-gen` HORNET tool.
+Alternatively, if you already have an identity in a `./p2pstore`, you can use the `p2pidentity-extract` HORNET tool to extract it.

 ### Low/High Watermark

 The `p2p.connectionManager.highWatermark` and `p2p.connectionManager.lowWatermark` configuration options define "watermark" points.
 Watermark points can be considered like a filling basin where if the `highWatermark` is reached, water will be drained until it reaches the `lowWatermark` again.
-Similarly, the connection manager within Hornet will start trimming away connections to peers if `highWatermark` peers are connected until it reaches `lowWatermark` count of peers.
+Similarly, the connection manager within HORNET will start trimming away connections to peers if `highWatermark` peers are connected until it reaches `lowWatermark` count of peers.
 These watermarks exist for a certain buffer number of peers to be connected, which will not necessarily be targeted by the gossip protocol.